Kylehtran/cse15l-lab-reports/lab-report-6-week-8.md

 rm -rf student-submission
 git clone $1 student-submission
 ```
 This will delete the previous student's submission and git clone the next student's submission.
-The standard output will be `Cloning into 'student-submission'`
+The standard output will be `Cloning into 'student-submission'` The exit code would be 0 because the student-submission directory exists in the current directory, so it would be successfully deleted and because the github repository exists, so it should be cloned sucessfully.

 ```
 cp TestListExamples.java student-submission
 cp -r lib student-submission
 cd student-submission
 ```
 This next part will simply copy paste `TestListExamples.java` and the libraries in the 'lib' directory into student-submission then go into the student-submission directory.
+The exit code would be 0 because all commands in this part because it should go through all commands sucessfully.

 ```
 if [ -e ListExamples.java ]